• Home

 What are Spider Mites?

 How can you tell that the mites you’re looking at are spider mites and not clover mites?
-Read our guide on the differences between these two species of pest here.
+Read our guide on the differences between these two species of pests here.
 The most noticeable difference between them is the characteristic that gives the spider mite its name.

 Although spider mites are considered mites and not actual spiders, they are distant relatives of spiders.
 They too have eight legs and are part of the Arachnid family, along with scorpions and ticks.

 However, unlike many of their better-known relatives, spider mites are tiny.
-They measure less than 1/8th of an inch in length.
+They measure less than ⅛th of an inch in length.
 It’s unlikely you’ll be able to see much detail with the naked eye, but if you get a magnifying glass, you’ll be able to get a better look.
 Without that, spider mites tend to look like moving specks all over your plants.

-Unfortunately, spider mites aren’t the type of pest to make themselves at home among your plants and keep to themselves.
 These destructive mites feed on your succulents by puncturing the top layer of the plant’s skin and sucking the juices out.

 Sure, a single speck-sized mite won’t do much damage, but these guys live in colonies.
 An entire colony of spider mites can be enough to kill a plant in just a few days.